christoftorres/MetaMask-HoneyBadger-Plugin/README.md

-## Front Matter

-### Platform Support
+### Browser Support

-- **Browser:** We currently only support **Chromium** browsers.
+We currently only support **Chromium** browsers.
 Firefox and Opera may or may not work.
-- **OS:** We currently only support ***nix** environments.
-Windows may or may not work.

-We will eventually support the same browsers and operating systems as the production MetaMask extension.

-### Community
-You can check out the community Telegram channel here: https://t.me/mmsnaps

 ## Installing the MetaMask Snaps Beta

-To get started, you'll need to clone and build our special fork of MetaMask:
+To get started, you'll need to clone and build the official MetaMask Snaps fork:

 ```bash
 git clone git@github.com:MetaMask/metamask-snaps-beta.git